When the Angels Sing: Release and reception

 "When the Angels Sing" was one tracks the group performed at their first official press conference at the Parkcafé in Munich on January 9, 2001.
 It was eventually selected as the album's fourth and final single along with group's collaboration with Scottish singer Donovan on their rendition of his 1968 song "Atlantis", the theme song for Walt Disney's animated feature Atlantis: The Lost Empire (2001).
 Physical CD singles of the double-A single were released on November 19, 2001 by Cheyenne Records.
 The maxi single includes three new remixes of the song, including a remixed single version, and two versions of the "Atlantis" song.

 Upon its release, "When the Angels Sing"/"Atlantis" debuted at number five on the German Singles Chart in the week of December 3, 2001.
 It spent six weeks within the top ten and fell out of the chart in the 14th weeks, becoming the 79th highest-selling single of 2001 in Germany.
 In Austria, the double-A single debuted at number ten on the Ö3 Austria Top 40.
 It peaked at number five in its third week and spent four more weeks within the top ten, leaving the top 75 after 14 weeks.
 In Switzerland, "When the Angels Sing"/"Atlantis" entered the Swiss Hitparade at number 56 in the week of December 2.
 It reached its peak, number 16, in its second week, becoming the band's first single to miss the top ten.
 It fell out of the top 100 after twelve weeks on the chart.

 Music video

-The accompanying music video for "When the Angels Sing" was directed by Stefan Klotz for DoRo Productions.
+A music video for "When the Angels Sing" was directed by Stefan Klotz and produced by DoRo Productions.
 It features one of the group's live performances of the song during their Rivers of Joy Tour in fall 2001, intercut by backstage footage of the band.